 - Ability to communicate clearly, both verbal and written.

-- Ability to respond quickly to scheduling requests.
+- Ability to respond to scheduling requests in a timely manner.

-- Ability to multi-task, troubleshoot, keep a cool head and a good sense of humor!
+- Ability to keep a cool head and a good sense of humor!

 To apply please send cover letter and resume to firstname.lastname@example.org and include the position title in the subject line.